milliechapman/dynamic-management-review/README.md

 - Larry Crowder

 ## Description
-A comparative analysis of dynamic management (DM) strategies across marine and terrestrial systems, focusing on the scales of ecological forecasts underlying DM approaches in these domains.
+A comparative analysis of dynamic management (DM) strategies across marine and terrestrial systems, focusing on the scales underlying DM approaches in these domains.

 ## Analyses and Data
 All cases from the systematic literature review were coded into `data/cases.csv` and include information on domain, year, spatial scale, temporal scale, and regulatory mechanism.